superlinked/VectorHub/docs/articles/semantic_search-netflix.md

 Netflix’s recommendation algorithm does a pretty good job of suggesting relevant content - given the sheer volume of options (~16k movies and TV programs in 2023) and how quickly it has to propose shows to users.
 How does Netflix do it?
 In a word, **semantic search**.

-Semantic search comprehends the meaning and context behind user queries and movie / TV show descriptions, and can therefore provide better personalization in its queries and recommendations than traditional keyword-based approaches.
+Semantic search comprehends the meaning and context (both attributes and consumption patterns) behind user queries and movie / TV show descriptions, and can therefore provide better personalization in its queries and recommendations than traditional keyword-based approaches.
 But semantic search poses certain **challenges** - foremost among them: 1) ensuring accurate search results, 2) interpretability, and 3) scalability - challenges any successful content recommendation strategy will have to address.
 Using Superlinked’s library, you can **overcome** these difficulties.

 In this article, we’ll show you how to **use the Superlinked library to set up your own semantic search** and **generate a list of relevant movies** based on your preferences.